waku-org/docs.waku.org/docs/guides/js-waku/use-waku-react.md

 ```

 :::info
-To explore the available query options, check out the [Store Query Options](/guides/js-waku/store-retrieve-messages#store-query-options) guide.
+To explore the available query options, have a look at the [Store Query Options](/guides/js-waku/store-retrieve-messages#store-query-options) guide.
 :::

 :::tip
 You have successfully integrated `@waku/sdk` into a React application using the `@waku/react` package.
-Check out the [web-chat](https://github.com/waku-org/js-waku-examples/tree/master/examples/web-chat) example for a working demo.
+Have a look at the [web-chat](https://github.com/waku-org/js-waku-examples/tree/master/examples/web-chat) example for a working demo.
 :::